rscharfer/myblog/posts/mypost.md

 ---
-title: "Two Conditional Rendering Patterns"
+title: "Three Conditional Rendering Patterns"
 author: "Ryan Scharfer"
 ---

-There are a couple of conditional rendering patterns which I have recently learned about and which I am excited about using more of in the future.
+There are three conditional rendering patterns which I have recently learned about and I am excited about using more of in the future.
+Two are cool and one is **really** cool.
 Here is a short description of each:

 ## Conditional Rendering with Higher Order Components